hannah880/ai-study-assistant/README.md

 - Accounts for different users
 - Separate progress tracking for multiple users
 - Support for additional file formats
-- Spaced-repetition flashcards
+- Spaced-repetition flashcards (such as ANKI)
 - More detailed learning analytics
-- Add automated tests
+- Add written tests

 ---